-- site preparation works, including site clearance, tree and vegetation removal - bulk earthworks and ground contouring, including sediment and erosion control measures - construction of new roads and associated civil works, including the construction of the East-West Collector Road and a new roundabout on Werrington Road - construction of new stormwater detention basins and stormwater network and associated infrastructure works - subdivision of Lot 1 DP 1226122 and Lot 2 DP 1176624 into four proposed lots (i.e. proposed Lots 100, 101, 102 and 103) - staged subdivision of proposed Lots 100 and 102 to create: - o 265 residential lots and 16 residue residential lots - o 14 industrial lots - o 3 lots comprising two future RE1 Public Open Space parks and an E2 Environmental Conservation lot - a single residue lot to accommodate the future extension of Chapman Street west into UWS - establishment and operation of an Exhibition Village.
+- site preparation works, including site clearance, tree and vegetation removal - bulk earthworks and ground contouring, including sediment and erosion control measures - construction of new roads and associated civil works, including the construction of the East-West Collector Road and a new roundabout on Werrington Road - construction of new stormwater detention basins and stormwater network and associated infrastructure works - subdivision of Lot 1 DP 1226122 and Lot 2 DP 1176624 into four proposed lots (i.e. proposed Lots 100, 101, 102 and 103) - staged subdivision of proposed Lots 100 and 102 to create: - o 259 residential lots and 16 residue residential lots - o 14 industrial lots - o 3 lots comprising two future RE1 Public Open Space parks and an E2 Environmental Conservation lot - o a residue lot to accommodate the future extension of Chapman Street west into WSU.

 Each component is described in more detail in the sections below.
-Draft Subdivision Plans and Civil Works Plans are provided at Appendix C, Appendix D and Appendix E that detail the proposed subdivision layout, subdivision staging, proposed earthworks and road and civil works.
+A Civil Engineering and Infrastructure Report and draft Operation and Maintenance Manual, Civil Works Plans and Draft Subdivision Plans are provided at Appendix B, Appendix C and Appendix D that detail the proposed earthworks, road and civil works, subdivision layout and subdivision staging.
+These